two students walking outside a building on campus

 Website: https://www.washburn.edu/student-life/tutoring-writing-center/index.html

-Students are encouraged to maximize their success by utilizing tutoring services provided through the Mabee Library.
+Students are encouraged to maximize their success by utilizing tutoring services provided through the University Library.
 The University Tutoring and Writing Center offers support for students seeking assistance with writing and other specific courses.
 All services are free of charge.
-For hours and additional information see www.washburn.edu/tutoring.
+Visit the University Tutoring and Writing Center's website for more information.

 Center for Testing and Prior Learning